Evening all, I trust this post finds you well.

 For everyone else, here’s the download link.

-If for any reason you want to revert this change and make the icon overlay visible again, use the Restore_Compression_Overlay.reg.
+Should you want to revert this change and make the icon overlay visible again, use the Restore_Compression_Overlay.reg.

 No doubt some established utilities will pick up support for this feature soon, but until then this little fix should do it.